Top 3 Amazon FBA Issues & How to Fix Them

 How to fix it:

 Several strategies you can employ to deal with restocking limits.
 For example, some sellers open cases with Amazon and ask for the limit to be raised.
 This can be successful but is unlikely only granted if there is a valid reason for an increase.
-One strategy is to liquidate stale inventory—items that don’t sell as well as you’d hoped—as this can help you to avoid hitting your restock limit.
-You can also work on removing stranded inventory (items in stock that don’t have an existing listing), unfulfillable items like damaged units, and excess inventory from your FBA inventory.
+One strategy is to liquidate stale inventory—items that haven’t sold as well as expected.
+This helps prevent reaching your restock limit.

 Amazon-FBA-Fees